AristonCatipay/django_online_marketplace/README.md

 ![HandMeDown](/readme_images/handmedown_desktop.png)
 # HandMeDown - an Online Marketplace

-HandMeDown is a Django-based website for an Online Marketplace where users can buy and sell preloved items.
+HandMeDown is a Django-based website for an online marketplace where users can buy and sell pre-owned items.
+You can use the built-in front end using Django templates or interact with the system via API.

 ### Features
 - User Authentication: Secure user registration and login functionalities.